 Beetroot and pasta is a lovely combination, but for a change try this lovely summer pasta recipe using Golden Beetroot.
-This sunny coloured vegetable has a slightly milder flavour than the regular heavily flavoured purple one and with its vibrant, bright yellow, brings a splash of colour to any dish.
+This sunny colored vegetable has a slightly milder flavor than the regular heavily flavored purple one and with its vibrant, bright yellow, brings a splash of color to any dish.

-Different coloured beetroots are also known as heritage beetroot, probably because these beets were better known long before the more common purple beetroot took over.
+Different colored beetroots are also known as heritage beetroot, probably because these beets were better known long before the more common purple beetroot took over.

 - 4 large beets (golden beetroots)